Demotive/govuk_transformation_dashboard/_posts/2000-01-11-manage-vehicle.markdown

 homepage-intro: |
-    If you want to transfer ownership of a car you will be able to do it yourself online or using an intermediary
+    If you want to transfer ownership of a car you’ll be able to do it yourself online or using an intermediary

 detail-page-intro: |
     18 million vehicle owner transfers each year by businesses and citizens